Freediving: General adaptations

+Recent human evolution

+In addition to general adaptations within the human species, freediving is an example of an activity that has been directly affected by recent human evolution.
+The Bajau, or “Sea Nomads,” have engaged in freediving for thousands of years, and natural selection has led to larger spleen sizes.
+This serves as an oxygen reservoir when diving.
+It is hypothesized that other isolated diving populations globally may have experienced the same selection.

 Techniques

 Breath-holding ability, and hence dive performance, is a function of on-board oxygen stores, scope for metabolic rate reduction, efficient oxygen utilization, and hypoxia tolerance.
 Athletes attempt to accomplish this in various ways.
 Some divers use "packing", which increases lung volume beyond normal total lung capacity.
 In addition, training is allocated to enhance blood and muscle oxygen stores, to a limited extent.